adriennebrady/TrackIt/Sprint4.md

   4. 500 Internal Server Error: A database error occurs.

 * ####  &emsp; Response

-If the API successfully processes the request, it returns an HTTP status code of 200 OK with an empty response body.
-If an error occurs, it returns an HTTP status code and a JSON error message.
+If successful, the API endpoint returns an HTTP status code and a JSON payload:

+  1. HTTP 200: if the account was deleted successfully.
+  2. JSON payload: empty JSON object.

 * ####  &emsp; Functionality

 The InventoryPut function is a gin.HandlerFunc that takes a gorm.DB object and returns a function that handles the HTTP request.
 It first reads the JSON request body and validates it.
 If the request is valid, it checks the authorization token by calling the IsValidToken function.
 If the token is valid, it processes the request by calling either the ContainerPut or ItemPut function, depending on the Kind field of the request.
 If an error occurs during processing, it returns an appropriate HTTP status code and JSON error message.

 The ContainerPut function takes an InvRequest object, a gorm.DB object, and a string representing the username of the request's author.
 It looks up the container in the database by ID and username, then updates its name or location based on the Type field of the request.
 It saves the changes to the database and returns nil if successful.
 If an error occurs, it returns a string pointer to an appropriate error message.